Diseases of the Cornea

 Dr. Neel R. Desai was a Principal Investigator for research on the KXL System that enables corneal collagen cross-linking developed by Avedro, a pharmaceutical and medical device.
 Watch a news story explaining this treatment.

-Dr. Neel Desai, Dr. Vasilios Diakonis, and Dr. Steven Kane are all experts in the diagnosis, treatment and management of diseases of the cornea.
+Dr. Neel Desai is an expert in the diagnosis, treatment and management of diseases of the cornea.
 Our team at The Eye Institute will determine the most effective treatment plan that is right for your eye condition and medical history.